jefmud/flask-heroku/README.md

 Demonstrates the use of templates and static assets

 notes:

+You can run it on the command line by first changing into the top-level directory and running the app.

+$ python run.py

-You can also run the app with waitress, set the threads to 8 to avoid a warning
+You can also run the app with waitress (on the PC), set the threads to 8 to avoid a warning

+$ pip install waitress

 $ waitress-serve --threads=8 flaskapp.main:app